nazo6/rktk/lib/rktk-drivers-nrf/README.md

 rktk drivers for nrf chip

-For more detail, see [project's README](https://github.com/nazo6/rktk)
+For more detail, see [RKTK project README](https://github.com/nazo6/rktk)